 - a.
 What are the constellations?
 Asterisms?
 How are stars named in each constellation?
 What is meant by Alpha Orionis?
 Beta Orionis?
 Delta Cephei? - b.
 Skip the part on The Brightnesses of Stars (we do this in AST 112) - c.
 Look at the material on pages 18-19.
 Look at the Figures and read the figure captions.
 Where is Polaris? - d.
-What are latitude and longitude?
+What is latitude and longitude?
 What is the latitude and longitude of Tempe?
-What is the Celestial Sphere, angular measurement.
-Where is the horizon?
-Where are the zenith and the nadir? - e.
+What is the Celestial Sphere, angular measurement, the horizon?
+Where are the zenith and nadir? - e.
 What is a circumpolar star?
 How does the sky appear to change as we move north and south?
 What is the North Celestial Pole?
 South Celestial Pole?
 Celestial Equator? - f.
-Know about degrees, minutes of arc, and seconds of arc.
+Know degrees, minutes of arc, and seconds of arc.
 Know why the angular diameter is different from the linear diameter. - g.
 What causes Precession.
 Which star is now the Pole Star?
 What star will be the Pole star in 12,000 years? - h.
 What is meant by the Ecliptic?
 Which stars and constellations are overhead at midnight through the year?

-Why do they change during the year?
+- Why do they change during the year?
 (Look at Figure 2-9) - i.
 What is the inclination of the Earth's Poles to the ecliptic?
 What is meant by the Vernal and Autumnal Equinoxes?
-The Summer and Winter Solstices?
-The Equinoxes and Solstices occur on about what dates? - j.
-Be familiar with the material on pages 22-23. - k.
+The Summer and Winter Solstices? - j.
+Be familiar with the material on pages 24-25. - k.
 What causes the Seasons?
-How does the rising and setting locations of the Sun (with respect to the horizon) change through the year?
-Where, approximately, does the Sun rise or set at the Summer and Winter Solstices? - 1.
+How does the rising and setting points of the Sun (with respect to the horizon!) change through the year?
+Where, approximately, does the Sun rise at the Summer and Winter Solstices? - 1.
 Remember that the planets move along the ecliptic. - m.
 Read about the Milankovitch hypothesis.
 It may be correct.